The London House Course

 The programme studies the development of the London house from the Renaissance to the present.
 It combines numerous visits to houses, many of them private, with a series of lectures by leading authorities.
 Progressing chronologically and exploring all over London, the course takes members inside grand aristocratic buildings, smaller domestic houses, artists’ studios and the garden suburb.

 Beginning in the medieval period the course starts with a visit to the Abbot’s House at Westminster (now the Deanery).
 The following day is spent at Lambeth Palace and the Charterhouse.
 The Restoration period and eighteenth centuries are explored in Bloomsbury and Spitalfields, before we spend the following day in the aristocratic grandeur of great houses in St. James’s.
 Day five focuses on the artists’ houses and studios of Chelsea and Holland Park.
 On day six we study the Garden Suburb and consider twentieth century domestic developments.
 The course concludes with an in depth study of Sir John Soane’s house and a look at the London house in the twenty first century.

 The course is directed by David Adshead.
 Speakers include Neil Burton, Caroline Dakers, Joseph Friedman, Sarah Nichols and Gavin Stamp.
-The fee for the course is £1280.
+The fee for the 2019 course is to be announced.
 This is a non-residential course, which will include all lunches, travel by coach, admission fees and receptions on a few evenings.

-All applications should be received by end of 2018.
-Candidates will be informed by January 2019.
+All applications should be received by early 2019.
+Candidates will be informed by Spring 2019.

 Enrolment and fees

 The cost of the course will be confirmed nearer the date.
 This is a non-residential course, the fee includes all lunches, tuition, admissions, travel by coach and receptions on a few evenings.
 NB.
 Occasional travel by underground is not included and course members must bring their own travelcard.